Safety Training and Orientation for BSE Employees via HRS SkillSoft

 Safe conditions and procedures in our laboratories, classrooms, and offices are paramount for our students, faculty, staff, visitors, and volunteers in Biological Systems Engineering.
 All personnel are required to complete the below online safety training courses at a minimum.
 Individual research groups, operating procedures, or locations may have additional training requirements to account for additional hazards you will encounter.
-If at any time you do not feel you have received the appropriate training, or have suggestions for additional training to be included below please reach out the someone on the BSE Safety Committee.
+If at any time you do not feel you have received the appropriate training, or have suggestions for additional training to be included below please reach out to someone on the BSE Safety Committee.

 After completing the required training:

 - Provide training transcripts, certificates, checklists and the below training verification for your research group to your supervisor and have them verify that you have completed the required training by signing the verification form.